 Though the Mid-South Maze is haunted on the weekends leading up to Halloween, during the afternoons, it’s open as a regular maze.
-The evidence of the haunted nights is still present, though.
-While making my way through the maze yesterday, I passed a hangman’s noose and several curtains stained with fake blood.
+The evidence of the haunted nights is still present, though, like a hangman’s noose and several curtains stained with fake blood.

 For those who finish the maze quickly, there’s also a corn cannon (exactly what it sounds like), a giant jumping pillow (sort of what would happen if a moon bounce and a trampoline had a baby), a haunted trailer and hayrides.

-The corn maze is only open for a few more days (through Halloween), so go while you still can.
+The corn maze is only open for a few more days (through November 4), so go while you still can.

 7777 Walnut Grove Rd